 - Easy to manage websites using cPanel/Plesk

-The website owners will be provided with a control panel like cPanel or Plesk for Linux shared Hosting or Windows Shared Hosting respectively.
+The website owners will be provided with a control panel like cPanel or Plesk for Linux-shared Hosting or Windows Shared Hosting respectively.
 These are the tools to manage your website.
-These panels are really easy to use and give you control over website settings, DNS setting, Email settings and many other.
+These panels are really easy to use and give you control over website settings, DNS setting, Email settings, and many others.

 Which hosting provider is good for Shared Hosting?